robb-j/nova-yaml/DEVELOPMENT.md

 ## release process

-1. Ensure git is clean
+- Ensure git is clean
-2. Ensure the `CHANGELOG.md` is up-to-date
+- Ensure the `CHANGELOG.md` is up-to-date
-3. Generate new screenshots if needed
+- Generate new screenshots if needed
+- Make sure `DEBUG_LOGS` is `false`
-4. Run the build
+- Run the build
-5. Bump the version in extension.json
+- Bump the version in extension.json
-6. Commit as `X.Y.Z`
+- Commit as `X.Y.Z`
-7. Tag the commit as `vX.Y.Z`
+- Tag the commit as `vX.Y.Z`
-8. Remove `yaml.novaextension/node_modules`
+- Remove `yaml.novaextension/node_modules`
-9. **Extensions → Submit to the Extension Library...**
+- **Extensions → Submit to the Extension Library...**

 ## design goals